elastic/detection-rules/docs/custom-rules.md

 * You can also add an optional `bbr_rules_dirs` section for custom BBR rules.
 * To bypass using the version lock versioning strategy (version lock file) you can set the optional `bypass_version_lock` value to be `True`
 * To normalize the capitalization KQL keywords in KQL rule queries one can use the optional `normalize_kql_keywords` value set to `True` or `False` as desired.
-* To manage exceptions tied to rules one can set an exceptions directory using the optional `exception_dir` value set to be the desired path.
+* To manage exceptions tied to rules one can set an exceptions directory using the optional `exception_dir` value (included above) set to be the desired path.
 If an exceptions directory is explicitly specified in a CLI command, the config value will be ignored.

 When using the repo, set the environment variable `CUSTOM_RULES_DIR=<directory-with-_config.yaml>`